mkoohafkan/mkoohafkan.github.io/about.md

 study the morphodynamics of emergent sandbars in the Missouri River in collaboration with the
-[Missouri River Recovery Program](https://www.nwo.usace.army.mil/mrrp/efforts-actions/esh), and to explore habitat patch evolution in the Russian River Estuary in collaboration with NOAA's
+[Missouri River Recovery Program](https://www.nwo.usace.army.mil/mrrp/efforts-actions/esh), and to explore salmonid habitat dynamics in the Russian River Estuary in collaboration with NOAA's
 [Habitat Blueprint](https://www.habitatblueprint.noaa.gov/habitat-focus-areas/russian-river-california/).
 I started the doctoral program in late 2014 following completion of a